aklap/translator/readme.md

 # translator
 --
 Translator is an app to explore OCR, or "optical character recognition."
-It grew out of the toy react app that I previously made, billSplit.
-I originally wanted to have an app where I could take a picture of a bill, parse the text and dollar amounts.
+It grew out of the React app that I previously made, billSplit.
+I originally wanted to have an app where I could take a picture of a bill, convert the image to text.

-Instead, Translator accepts images as JPEG, PNF and TIFF, converts the image to text, then takes the text and translates it into the language of your choice via an API.
-That's the theory.
+Instead, Translator accepts images as JPEG, PNF and TIFF, converts the image to text, then takes the text and should translate it into the language of your choice via an API.

 What I Used
 --